rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 1. If a donor would like to take a tax write-off greater than $5000 on a gift or;
 2. If curators need a professional evaluation to determine a fair purchase price for a prospective acquisition.

-It is the donor's responsibility to arrange appraisals for tax purposes.
+It is the donor's responsibility to arrange and pay for appraisals for tax purposes.

 Every effort should be made to arrange financial appraisal of collection material prior to physical transfer to the Rose Library.

+Please refer to [this reference sheet](<https://emory.box.com/s/h5iysaoex9ftfa9sa9pjn5ur2uhd86cj> "https://emory.box.com/s/h5iysaoex9ftfa9sa9pjn5ur2uhd86cj") concerning tax deductions for more information about charitable gifts.

 Collection Services staff may occasionally be called on to assist in coordinating and facilitating financial appraisals of Rose Library collections or potential acquisitions.
 While we can facilitate the work of professional appraisers, Rose Library staff cannot provide or estimate a value for any special collections material per the [ACRL Code of Ethics for Special Collections Librarians](<http://rbms.info/standards/code_of_ethics/> "http://rbms.info/standards/code_of_ethics/"), nor can we provide any tax advice to donors.

-If a curator or administrator chooses to engage an appraiser, they must schedule the appointment with the appraiser and contact the Accessioning Archivist or Head of Collection Services as early as possible.
+If a curator or administrator chooses to engage an appraiser, they must schedule the appointment with the appraiser and contact the Accessioning Archivist or Assistant Director for Collection Strategies as early as possible.

 Once an appraisal is scheduled, the Accessioning Archivist will: